matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 As a BSSW Fellow I will develop an open source course (website) on the process of packaging scientific and AI/machine learning (ML) software and making reusable applications, and I will teach the course as a module at multiple workshops and conference tutorial sessions.
 The course will have a focus on packaging scientific Python libraries and distribution on PyPI and conda-forge indexes, but will be scoped broadly and cover packaging and distribution of C and C++ libraries on conda-forge as well.
-Beyond packaging their software, many scientists need reproducible scientific computing environments for "applications" that need to be run across multiple computing platforms --- e.g. scientific analyses, visualization tools, data transformation pipelines, and ML applications on hardware accelerator platforms.
+Beyond packaging their software, many scientists need reproducible scientific computing environments for "applications" that need to be run across multiple computing platforms &mdash; e.g. scientific analyses, visualization tools, data transformation pipelines, and ML applications on hardware accelerator platforms.
 While workflow engines and Linux containers offer a gold standard for scientific computing reproducibility, they require additional layers of training and software engineering knowledge.
 Modern multi-platform environment management tools, i.e. pixi (https://pixi.sh/), provide automatic multi-platform hash-level lock file support for all dependencies for all software available on conda-forge and PyPI while still providing a high level interface well suited for scientists.
 The course will cover using these tools to create reproducible software environments for AI/ML applications including all CUDA dependencies, which is becoming a more relevant issue as AI/ML becomes a standard part of modern science.